-In the simplest case, the entity can transfer all of the liability to an insurer for a fixed premium.
+In the simplest case, the entity can transfer all of the liability, subject to any limit specified in an insurance contract, to an insurer for a fixed premium.
 This type of risk transfer often is referred to as a "guaranteed cost" policy, because the entity's costs are not influenced by the actual loss experience.
 It is, however, typical for the final premium to depend on a retrospective audit of the exposures base (e.g., payroll or sales).
 The entity may take back a small per claim deductible (for example, up to as much as \$10,000) so that the entity's final cost is the audited premium plus the deductibles on actual losses.
 Such policies generally are not cost effective for large entities when a substantial portion of the loss experience is predictable.